Cannabis Packaging: Paper or Food Grade Polypropylene

 - Recycled paper has to go through an arduous energy consuming process involving chemical compounds like hydrogen peroxide, sodium silicate, and sodium hydroxide.

-- Paper-making process utilizes more of our precious environmental resource: water (3 times more water than to make food grade polypropylene).
+- Paper-making process utilizes more of our precious environmental resource: water (3 times more water than to make plastic).

-- Paper products use more energy (by almost 4-to-1) than making food grade polypropylene products.
+- Paper products use more energy (by almost 4-to-1) than making plastic products.

-- Paper production emits 70% more air pollution than food grade polypropylene production, and paper emits 80% more greenhouse gases into the atmosphere.
+- Paper production emits 70% more air pollution than plastic production, and paper emits 80% more greenhouse gases into the atmosphere.

-- food grade polypropylene creates less solid waste than paper: 1 cubic pounds versus 45.8 cubic pounds for paper.
+- Food grade polypropylene creates less solid waste than paper: 1 cubic pound versus 45.8 cubic pounds for paper.

 - Food grade polypropylene creates fewer emissions (by 4-to-1) and less waterborne waste (by 16:1) by weight.

-- Paper products weigh more so shipping costs are higher and uses more energy to transport products.
+- Paper products weigh more so shipping costs are higher and use more energy to transport products.

 - Food grade polypropylene products use only 4% of the world’s total oil production.

-In addition, because both paper and food grade polypropylene are recyclable, the use of recyclable food grade polypropylenes in cannabis packaging puts the food grade polypropylene container as an equal to cardboard, or does it?
+In addition, because both paper and plastic are recyclable, the use of recyclable plastics in cannabis packaging puts the food grade polypropylene container as an equal to cardboard – or does it?
 Evidence also indicates that it takes more water, energy, and chemicals to recycle paper, as the re-pulping process is once again instituted.
 Plastic merely needs to be reground back into pellet-like form and it is ready for reprocessing.
-Along with this, the food grade polypropylene cases can be reused and repurposed for other uses, such as for personal storage boxes.
+Along with this, the plastic cases can be reused and repurposed for other uses, such as for personal storage boxes.

-Regarding branding on cardboard packaging, or the ability to achieve aesthetic branding, cardboard containers have an edge over food grade polypropylene containers because printing on flat cardboard allows for more printing choices and colors, and is more cost effective, of which labeling on food grade polypropylene containers usually requires a separate label(s).
-Although recent efforts to achieve cost effective printing on food grade polypropylene containers is gaining in the industry.
+Regarding branding on cardboard marijuana packaging, or the ability to achieve aesthetic branding, cardboard containers have an edge over plastic containers because printing on flat cardboard allows for more printing choices and colors, and is more cost effective, whereas labeling on food grade polypropylene containers usually requires a separate label(s).
+Although recent efforts to achieve cost effective printing on plastic containers is gaining in the industry.
 As the cannabis industry becomes larger in the coming years, this printing process will become more economical.

-When you weigh the pros and cons of each material, the consumer has to consider that food grade polypropylene packaging used for your cannabis products can be more reliable, in both child-resistance and multiple uses, stronger and less permeable to better protect your cannabis product against moisture, air, aroma, and more environmentally “friendly and a better “greener” choice.
+When you weigh the pros and cons of each material, the consumer has to consider that plastic packaging used for your cannabis products can be more reliable, in both child-resistance and multiple uses, stronger and less permeable to better protect your cannabis product against moisture, air, aroma, and more environmentally “friendly and a better “greener” choice.